Everything you want to know about permanent hair removal

 🔸 Hyperpigmentation

-🔸 Skin irritation or burning
+🔸 Skin irritation or burn

-🔸 Extended recovery
+🔸 Prolonged recovery

-When can treatment not be performed?
+When can a treatment not be performed?

 - Diabetes, psoriasis, of acute huidontstekingen.